schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 ```

 From above, we know that such a `Msg` is encoded as `0x08 0x2a`, which is
-of length 2, which gives us the following encoding for `Parent`:
+of length 2, giving us the following encoding for `Parent`:

 ```text
 KEY   LEN   CHILD.....